ucluster/ucluster/README.md

 default `identity` is `false`.

-#### password
+#### credential

 *(required by authentication: authentication need one property as identity and one property as password)*

-if property is declared as `password`, then it will encrypted(BCrypt) before save to database, and this property cannot be searched
+if property is declared as `credential`, then it will encrypted(BCrypt) before save to database, and this property cannot be searched

 default value is `false`